Welcome to today's edition of the Rush 24-7 podcast.

 But this was just because he got dissed.

-Geraldo then uh yep, we got time.
+Yep, we got time.

 Continue.

-I don't know why the league that recruits these kids from the inner city, how they don't have minders.
+I don't know why the league that recruits these kids from the inner city, how they don't have minders, how the agents who are collecting 10% of $40 million, where are they in all this?

 Why aren't they mentoring these young men who are fatherless, many of them?

-You can count them uh, you know, as a ton of them.
+You know, there's a ton of them.

 They sign them because they're superb athletes and they do nothing at all to preserve their character and to put them on the right road.

-Holy cow, it's almost like he's saying that the NFL's like a contest between the Crips and the Bloods.
+It's almost like he's saying that the NFL's like a contest between the Crips and the Bloods.

-And welcome back.
+Hey, welcome back.

 Great to have you here, folks.

-Open line Friday, Rush Limbaugh, the EIB network.
+Open Line Friday, Rush Limbaugh, the EIB network.

-I've got this Apple ad coming up here to this the audio of it.
+I've got this Apple ad coming up here.

-I've had I've checked the email, and uh this apparently I didn't either I went through it too fast, or I didn't explain it well, or maybe maybe this is not as crystal clear to everybody as it is to me, which again is disappointing.
+Or maybe this is not as crystal clear to everybody as it is to me, which again is disappointing.

-Well, before I get to that, I want to go back to Geraldo here.
+Before I get to that, I want to go back to Geraldo here.

 After basically saying that what Aaron Hernandez did, he did because he's got the gang mentality.